-- Former Heads of Paid Service Regulation 5 provides that a Head of Paid Service whose employment would have continued, but for the appointment of another person to the post of head of paid service of the single-tier council, in accordance with the 1993 Regulations (as modified by regulation 4(1)), is to be treated as dismissed by reason of redundancy for the purposes of the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006 (SI 2006/2914). - Local Government Pension Scheme Regulation 6 confirms that staff employed by a shadow council shall be eligible for membership of the Local Government Pension Scheme during the transitional period.
+- Former Heads of Paid Service Regulation 5 provides that a Head of Paid Service whose employment would have continued, but for the appointment of another person to the post of head of paid service of the single-tier council, in accordance with the 1993 Regulations (as modified by regulation 4(1)), is to be treated as dismissed by reason of redundancy for the purposes of the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations 2006 (SI 2006/2914) and the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (SI 2007/1166). - Local Government Pension Scheme Regulation 6 confirms that staff employed by a shadow council shall be eligible for membership of the Local Government Pension Scheme during the transitional period.